 Choosing the best home phone service may seem useless.
 After all, you already pay for a cellphone that doesn't leave your side; right?
 I have certainly had some doubts of my own.

-After sufficient research, though, I have uncovered the many benefits to purchasing a landline phone service in your area.
+After sufficient research, though, I have uncovered the many benefits to purchasing a landline local phone service in your area.
 I have also discovered some things you need to know and consider before making a decision.
-Once you've got it down, I will show you the best home phone service providers in your area based on cost, customer service, bundle deals and essential features offered.
+Once you've got it down, I will show you the best home telephone service providers in your area based on cost, customer service, bundle deals and essential call features offered.

 1. Which home phone services are offered in my area?

 It's important to check out which home phone companies provide landlines in your area.
-There are many online search engines that will show you landline service providers by ZIP code.
+There are many online search engines that will show you local phone service providers by ZIP code.
 This is the easiest way to determine which landline services are available to you.
+You may have AT&T Home Phone, with cheap landline service, or Time Warner Cable in your area.
+Many of these home phone service providers have Internet services as well.

 Phone companies add charges based on what kind of calls you're going to be making.
 For instance, if you make a lot of long distance calls to people outside your local and regional area, you may want to choose a plan that offers unlimited long distance.